 Invite one or two people to share a one-line takeaway from the session or something they feel inspired to do between now and the next session.

-The least impacted by a division, injustice or hurt are often the least aware it exists.
+People who are the least impacted by a division, injustice or hurt are often the least aware it exists.
 Which division could you try understanding more about?